 In the previous post of this series, we were at Bahmanwali Bridge, and from there, looking due east, we talked of Pul Shah Daula that lies past the village of Tapiala Dost Muhammad.
 That morning, I had returned to those familiar fields, to explore that bridge on the old alignment of Grand Trunk Road; a bridge frequented by Muhgal Kings, and other Kings who were not Mughal, their royal entourages and battle expeditions; a bridge that had witnessed a Mughal Coronation.

 Into the past, neither very far nor very near, it was the year 1707, when the eldest son and successor to Mughal Emperor Aurangzeb Alamgir, Muazzam Shah (popularly known as Shah Alam) chose to crown himself at Pul Shah Daula, as the 7th Mughal Emperor and assume the title Bahadur Shah I. The reason of this hasty, self proclaimed coronation at this solitary outpost of Shah Daula Bridge was the “Crown Rush” that got triggered as Aurangzeb breathed his last.
 Aurangzeb’s second and third generation was in the contest, as his sons and grandsons fought to claim the throne.
 Muazzam Shah, the eldest surviving son, rushed from the outpost of Jamrud in North Western Frontier on March 22, 1707.
-My guru and a dear friend Salman Rashid tells us that Shah Alam reached Pul Shah Daula on last day of April, and there reached the news that his younger brother Ahmad Shah has crowned himself at Deccan.
+My guru Salman Rashid tells us that Shah Alam reached Pul Shah Daula on last day of April, and there reached the news that his younger brother Ahmad Shah has crowned himself at Deccan.
 Now, to enter the city of Lahore as a crowned king, Pul Shah Daula became the staging post hosting our king’s coronation.
 Salman also, quite satirically points out that this ‘self coronation’ took place “a full two hundred and ninety five years before the infamous Referendum of 2002”.
 Musharraf’s referendum was staged on Apr 30, 2002 and is a classic continuation of self proclamation orders that derives it’s roots from the Mughal Kings and their courtiers.